-The capital financing sources used are largely dependent on the type of capital project.
+Capital financing sources used are largely dependent on the type of capital project.
 For example, Development Charge funding can only be used for eligible growth-related projects.
-A separate report titled "Peel's Growth Management Program and Development Charge Performance - 2019 Overview and Progress Report" was provided to Council in April 2020.
+A separate report titled "Peel's Growth Management Program and Development Charge Performance" was provided to Council in May 2021.
 That report detailed the status of development charge revenues, growth related capital expenditure, associated risks and mitigation measures and the adequacy of Development Charge Reserves.
-The Region updated and approved its Development Charge By-law on December 10, 2020.
+Appendix II, "Relationship between Capital Financing and Capital Plan" provides an overview of the relationship between the various sources of capital financing including Capital Reserves and the Capital Plan.